Jessie James Decker

-Jessica Rose James Decker (born April 12, 1988) is an American country pop singer.
+Jessica Rose James Decker (born April 12, 1988) is an Italian-Born American country pop singer.
 At age 15, after auditioning for and being rejected by most of the country labels in Nashville, Tennessee, Decker began working with Carla Wallace of Big Yellow Dog Music.
 One of her songs attracted the attention of Mercury Records, which offered her a recording contract.
 She released her debut album, Jessie James, in 2009.
 A few years later in 2013, she starred with her husband Eric Decker, a wide receiver in the National Football League, in the E! reality show Eric & Jessie: Game On.

+She is no relation to the famous American outlaw Jesse James.

 On April 18, 2014, Decker released an EP through iTunes entitled Comin' Home.
 On Epic in 2017, she released a five-track EP, Gold, followed by a collaboration on Austin John Winkler's 2016 song titled "Howlin'" from his debut EP Love Sick Radio and released a surprise live EP on June 9, 2017, titled Blackbird Sessions.
 On October 13, 2017, she released her second full-length album and first for Epic Records, Southern Girl City Lights.
 On This Holiday, her first full-length Christmas album, was released on October 26, 2018.

 On October 22, 2021, she released the EP The Woman I've Become.
 The project spawned a headlining tour, which wrapped in August 2022 after hitting major cities across the nation.
 On September 30, 2022 "Grow Young With You" was the first official track from the Big Yellow Dog/Atlantic Records/Warner Music Nashville recording artist since the release of her The Woman I've Become EP the previous year.
 On November 2 she released her second holiday EP Decker the Halls.

 Early life

 Decker was born Jessica Rose James on April 12, 1988, in Vicenza, in the Italian region of Veneto on an American military base to her mother, Karen Johnson and father Robert James.
 Her stepfather, Steve Parker, who Karen married in the early 2000s, served in the U.S. Air Force.
 As a result, she lived in Iowa, Kentucky, Texas, Louisiana, and Georgia.
-She graduated from Warner Robins High School in Warner Robins, GA in 2007.
-Decker has two younger siblings, Sydney Rae Bass (born 1991) and John James (born 1994), two stepsiblings, Ashley and Alex Parker (from Steve's first marriage) and two siblings-in-law, Anthony Bass and Alison James (formerly Green).
+She graduated from Warner Robins High School in Warner Robins, Georgia, in 2007.
+Decker has two younger siblings, Sydney Rae Bass (born 1991) and John James (born 1994), two stepsiblings, Ashley and Alex Parker (from Steve's first marriage) and two siblings-in-law, Anthony Bass and Alison James (née Green).

 Decker began singing when she was two.
 She won her first talent contest in Baker, Louisiana, at age nine, singing "I Want to Be a Cowboy's Sweetheart".
 By then, she had already been writing songs on a plastic guitar and had performed at SeaWorld and in Warner Robins, Georgia in 2000.
 At age fifteen, she made weekly trips to Nashville to hone her songwriting skills.